DSXiangLi/DecryptPrompt/README.md

 - Progressive-Hint Prompting Improves Reasoning in Large Language Models
 - ASK ME ANYTHING: A SIMPLE STRATEGY FOR PROMPTING LANGUAGE MODELS  :star:
 - Inference-Time Intervention: Eliciting Truthful Answers from a Language Model
+- Reflexion: an autonomous agent with dynamic memory and self-reflection

 ### Other Prompt Engineer
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models